dapenguin/ComponentLibrary/README.md

 ## Adding components to the Component Library

-## Documenting the Component Library

-*WIP - What should always be included in the comments for components and pages*

-### Handlebars templates
+## Documenting your Handlebars templates

 At the top of each Handlebars file, include a block comment `{{! comment goes here }}` and include the following information: